magicmyco/magicmyco.github.io/docs/_posts/2024/08/2024-08-22-innoculation.md

 description: Learn how to innoculate mushrooms
 layout: post
 ---
-Now we innoculate our sterilized grain with our live culture.
+Now we inoculate our sterilized grain with our live culture.
 To do this you will need to operate in a sterile environment to avoid infecting your grain with any contaminates.
 There are two main ways to achieve this:

 ### Supplies